-Nicotine salts are an alternative to the default nicotine solution added to e liquid, often referred to as “freebase”.
-There’s a bit of complex science involved, but we’ll do our best to keep things simple - ordinary “freebase” nicotine solution has a rather high pH level, which if you recall your science homework means that it has a lot of alkalinity.
-High alkaline e liquid, when vaped, can be quite harsh on the throat; it’s generally what gives 50/50 or high-PG e liquid the characteristic throat and chest ‘hit’ upon each inhalation.
+Nic salts are an alternative to the default nicotine solution added to e liquid, often referred to as “freebase”.
+There’s a bit of complex science involved, but we’ll do our best to keep things simple – ordinary “freebase” nicotine solution has a rather high pH level, which if you recall your science homework means that it is very alkaline.
+A high alkaline e liquid, when vaped, can be quite harsh on the throat; it’s generally what gives 50/50 or high-PG e liquid the characteristic throat and chest ‘hit’ upon each inhalation.

 While this ‘hit’ is pleasant to some, others find it a bit too rough to enjoy, particularly those just coming off of a strong smoking habit.
 Many recent smokers complain about e cigarettes being harsh in comparison to smoking, and they aren’t wrong; while smoke briefly paralyses the lungs (ever noticed that smoking a cigarette when you’ve got a cough actually makes it go away for a few minutes?), heated vapour will generally agitate the nerves in the lungs.
 Some come to enjoy that ‘lung punch’, but those who find it disagreeable are often forced to use larger, more powerful machines designed to use the smoother high-VG e liquids (Note: high-VG e liquid is generally smoother to inhale because of its vegetable glycerine – VG – content; VG is the primary ingredient in many cough syrups).